theron-wang/otr4j/README.md

   * ☐ Investigate effectiveness of clearing byte-arrays right before potential GC.
 (Maybe they are optimized away by JVM?)
 * Verify OTR-protocol obligations of other party:
   * ☑ Verify that revealed MAC keys are present when expected.
 (I.e. is list of revealed MAC keys larger than 0 bytes?)
+* In-memory representation of data:
+  * ☐ Points kept as byte-arrays.
+    _Need to consider the trade-offs.
+Investigate if/how BouncyCastle does this._
+  * ☐ Scalar values kept as byte-arrays.
+    _Need to consider the trade-offs.
+Investigate if/how BouncyCastle does this._
 * ...

 ## Developmental